GENI-NSF/geni-tools/doc/omni-design-notes.md

 * Check status of Orca reservations (#318)
 * Multithread where reasonable (#260)

-* SCS
+## SCS
 The Stitching Computation Service (SCS) is documented in README-stitching, and is an optional service to find paths across GENI.
 It was written by Tom Lehman and Xi Yang of MAX and U Maryland.
 It is operated by Internet2.
 See links above for design documents and source code.
 For issues with the running instance, contact the GMOC / Internet2.
 Interactions with the SCS are mediated by `scs.py`.
 That file contains a `main`, allowing direct testing of the SCS (be sure the set your `PYTHONPATH=<geni-tools-dir>/src`).
 Functions at the SCS include `ComputePath` (the main function stitcher uses) and `ListAggregates` (list the aggregate known to the SCS). `GetVersion` is a simple check if the server is up and what code version it is.
 Comments in the `main` list URLs for different SCS instances, and running `scs.py -h` will show usage of its `main()`.

-The aggregate loaded in a given instance of the SCS will vary.
+The aggregates loaded in a given instance of the SCS will vary.
 It should include aggregates known to work with GENI stitching.
 As such, the list will be constrained by GENI Operations testing for the official Internet2 SCS instance; testing SCS instances may include additional aggregates.
 The SCS operates by parsing aggregate advertisements and constructing topologies from that information.
 As such, it must be kept up to date with the latest ad RSpec, and errors in those RSpecs will cause problems.

 Note also that the SCS, by design, does not consider current VLAN tag availability - only advertised ranges.
 Therefore it will report a possible VLAN range and suggested tag that may not currently work.
 Stitcher considers availability (where known) to filter or change that suggested information itself.